zacharyhezhi/Blueegg/README.md

 	Service
 	[Our service]
 	• Red arrows have no radius(Explanation: font-awesome library reference problem)
+	• The scroll is missing

 	[Contact form]
 	• Background pattern placed incorrectly(Explanation: Left part: red; right part: triangle)
+	• Contact form is missing

 	[Our service]
 	• Incorrect interaction – when zooming in, it still moves within the box.
 The boundary isn’t expended (Explanation: Animation problem)